 - A license suspension from six months to three years

+As a first-degree misdemeanor, vehicular manslaughter carries a sentence of up to six months in jail.
 Additionally, a prior conviction for assault, manslaughter, or any related charge, particularly when traffic-related, can result in a five-year license suspension.

 Ohio has three separate vehicular manslaughter laws: